zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 "non-Byzantine" names
 !!!!!!!!!!!!!!!!!!!!!

-Names not written in the Latin, Greek, Arabic or Cyrillic scripts [#]_ are always displayed with the family name first.
+Names not written in the Latin or Cyrillic scripts [#]_ are always displayed with the family name first.
 No special hint is needed in the input data; the processor is sensitive to the character